Anoymasproject/winemaker/README.md

 Conduct thorough testing to ensure the proper functioning of QBCore, garages, the wardrobe, and the bounty system.
 Seek feedback from players for potential adjustments.

+We are excited to share that a significant code optimization phase is underway to enhance the performance of our Winemaker script.
+Our development team is committed to ensuring a smoother and more responsive user experience.

+Over the next few weeks, our focus will be on identifying and improving critical sections of the Winemaker script's source code.
+The primary goal is to optimize performance, reduce processing times, and ensure more efficient use of resources.

+Key areas of attention include loop optimization, variable management, and enhancing the efficiency of core functions.
+These adjustments aim to alleviate the script's load, minimize response times, and provide a more enjoyable user experience.

+During this period, you may notice frequent script updates as we implement continuous improvements.
+Each modification is rigorously tested to maintain script stability and avoid any major disruptions.

+We appreciate your understanding and support during this optimization phase.
+We are confident that these efforts will make Winemaker more robust and reliable for all users.

+Stay tuned for regular updates on our progress, and feel free to share your feedback with us.

+Best regards,
+Anonymas Script Development Team.